『Badass Therapists Building Practices That Thrive』のカバーアート

 In this episode, we cover:

-• Why supervision can create recurring, stable income when structured well
+• Why loose, supervisee-led supervision can create risk

 Want to learn more?
 Check out this month’s free resource from Kate Walker Training.

 Want deeper support?
-Inside the Step It Up Membership, we discuss supervision structure, marketing systems, documentation, and ethical business growth designed specifically for therapists and supervisors building sustainable practices.
+Inside the Step It Up Membership, we discuss supervision structure, documentation, ethics, marketing systems, and sustainable practice growth for therapists and supervisors.

 Get your step by step guide to private practice.
 Because you are too important to lose to not knowing the rules, going broke, burning out, and giving up. #counselorsdontquit.